bitzesty/vigilion-ruby/README.md

 ## Usage

-`VirusScanner::File` class has two methods:
+`Vigilion::File` class has two methods:

  * `check_from_url` which accepts URL to remote file as argument and returns scan job status
  * `check_status` which accepts job UUID as argument and returns information about job status